rath-anshuman/Face-Attendance-System-Desktop-App/README.md

 Face Recognition Attendance System
-This repository holds the source code for a Face Detection Attendance System built using Python, OpenCV, and face_recognition libraries.
+This repository holds the source code for a Face Recognition Attendance System built using Python, OpenCV, and face_recognition libraries.
 It leverages computer vision technology to automate attendance recording, offering increased accuracy and efficiency compared to traditional methods.

 Key Features: